scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   13-Nov-2002
     -   Two new tools in the outline character view.
         -   A hand tool -- for scrolling around
-        -   A freehand tool -- for having fontforge try to fit splines to a hand drawn curve
+        -   A freehand tool -- for having websharpstudios try to fit splines to a hand drawn curve

     -   MergeFonts was broken from scripts.